jonathanlkw/Taiji/README.md

 Main.py can also be run from any IDE with python 3.7 installed.

-To run the test-runs for estimating win rates, replace `Main.py` in the above command with `MainAI.py`.
+To run the test-runs for estimating win rates against a random opponent, replace `Main.py` in the above command with `MainAI.py`.

 `MainUI.py` is currently not in use.